ahlashkari/NTLFlowLyzer/README.md

       The arithmetic mean is the sum of the data divided by the number of data points.
 It is commonly called “the average”, although it is only one of many different mathematical averages.
 It is a measure of the central location of the data.

-      TODO: use 'fmean' instead of mean (it is new in python 3.8).
-According to the library documentation:

       This runs faster than the mean() function and it always returns a float.
 The data may be a sequence or iterable.
 If the input dataset is empty, raises a StatisticsError.